BritishGeologicalSurvey/ASSET/README.md

 ### DEPENDENCIES ###
 To run the whole package, the following dependencies must be satisfied.
 - Python environment
-With Conda, it is possible to set a virtual environmnent with all the required dependencies specific for bgs-ash-modelling.
+With Conda, it is possible to set a virtual environmnent with all the required dependencies specific for ASSET.
 This simplifies the installation of the different packages and the management of the Python installation in the system.

 Instructions for setting the Conda environment: